Transportation & Materials Moving at Kansas State University

 Transportation & Materials Moving Student Demographics at K -State

-Take a look at the following statistics related to the make-up of the transportation and materials moving majors at Kansas State University.
+Take a look at the following statistics related to the make-up of the transportation & materials moving majors at Kansas State University.

 K -State Transportation & Materials Moving Associate’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from Kansas State University with a associate's in transportation and materials moving.
+The following table and chart show the race/ethnicity for students who recently graduated from Kansas State University with a associate's in transportation & materials moving.

 K -State Transportation & Materials Moving Bachelor’s Program

-About 65% of those who receive a bachelor's degree in transportation and materials moving at K -State are white.
+About 58% of those who receive a bachelor's degree in transportation & materials moving at K -State are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Kansas State University with a bachelor's in transportation and materials moving.
+The following table and chart show the race/ethnicity for students who recently graduated from Kansas State University with a bachelor's in transportation & materials moving.

 Concentrations Within Transportation & Materials Moving

-The following transportation and materials moving concentations are available at Kansas State University.
+If you plan to be a transportation & materials moving major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Kansas State University.
 Some of these focus areas may not be available for your degree level.

 Careers That Transportation & Materials Moving Grads May Go Into